poissonconsulting/batchr/README.md

 The key design principle is that only files which were last modified *before* the directory was configured are processed.
-A hidden file stores the configuration time and function etc while successfully processed files are automatically ‘touched’ to update their modification date.
+A hidden file stores the configuration time and function etc while successfully processed files are automatically touched to update their modification date.

-As a result:

-  - Batch processing can be stopped and restarted.
-  - Any files created (or modified or deleted) during processing are ignored.
+As a result batch processing can be stopped and restarted and any files created (or modified or deleted) during processing are ignored.

 To allow the user control over the reprocessing of problematic files, all processing attempts (SUCCESS or FAILURE) are recorded in a hidden